microsoft/mssql-scripter/doc/virtual_environment_info.md

 ========================================

 ## What is a virtual environment?
-    - A isolated python environment that is installed into a directory and maintains it's own copy of python and pip (python's package manager).
+    - A isolated Python environment that is installed into a directory and maintains it's own copy of Python and pip (Python's package manager).
-    - When activated all python operations will route to the python interpreter within the virtual environment.
+    - When activated all Python operations will route to the Python interpreter within the virtual environment.

 ## What are the benefits?
     - Keeps your global site-packages directory clean and manageable.
-    - Keeps system or user installed python and it's libraries untouched.
+    - Keeps system or user installed Python and it's libraries untouched.
     - Solves the problem of “Project X depends on version 1.x but, Project Y needs 4.x”.
     - Development will not interfere with the System or the user's python.
     - All libraries installed in the virtual environment will only be used within that environment.